ejucovy/sven_OLD/README.txt

-It requires `pysvn` which you will probably want to install system-wide.
+It requires `pysvn` which you will probably want to install system-wide[1].

 Basic usage: